 Most states have a wrongful death law in place, allowing a spouse, parent, or child to recover compensation when a family member is killed due to another’s negligence or misconduct.
 Each state’s laws spell out who can bring a wrongful death claim and what types of damages may be recovered.
 Most states allow for the recovery of funeral and burial expenses, as well as the loss of companionship of a loved one.
 New York, however, is one of a handful of states which does not recognize this latter type of harm.
 In New York, parents cannot recover for their own grief and loss – the emotional toll of losing a child.
 Outside of actual expenses incurred, such as medical expenses and funeral or burial expenses, parents are limited to recovery for damages such as the value of services the child would have provided to the household, such as doing chores.
 And even this insignificant and pitiable amount is reduced by the estimated cost of caring for the child, which the parents will no longer have to incur.

 So What Can Be Done for the Families of Wrongful Death Victims?

 Of course, no amount of money can bring a child back or make up for a lost life – but obtaining a significant amount of compensation in cases such as these provides some type of real relief for families in distress – and sends the message to irresponsible landlords, negligent drivers, and their insurance companies that the life of a child means something and does have value.
 Our lawyers continue to hold firm to that belief and fight for it every day.
-If you have lost a child or other beloved family member due to another’s negligence, contact Bash & Keegan in Kingston to speak with one of our dedicated New York personal injury and wrongful death attorneys.
+If you have lost a child or other beloved family member due to another’s negligence, contact Bash & Keegan in Kingston to speak with one of our dedicated lawyers.